AlexGitHub11/Web-Scraper/README.md

 ### Overview
-This application uses the selectorlib import to allow a specified webb site to be continuously scraped for data, this data is then compared to a sql lite database and if the data is new to the db a notification email is sent to a specified address.
+This application uses the selectorlib import to allow a specified webb site to be continuously scraped for upcoming tour information, this data is then compared to a sql lite database and if the data is new to the db a notification email is sent to a specified address.